 Molecular and bioinformatic analysis of host-parasite interactions using marine phages as model system

-Dr. Sanaa Alattas will be joining an ongoing project in the Polz lab on the characterization of interactions of bacterial viruses with their hosts.
-The overall goal of the project is to establish the interaction network of viruses with hosts.
+Dr. Sanaa Alattas joined an ongoing project in the Polz lab on the characterization of interactions of bacterial viruses with their hosts.
+The overall goal of the project was to establish the interaction network of viruses with hosts.
 Little is known about the extent to which viruses can control bacterial populations in the environment, yet this knowledge is crucial for interpretation of ecological dynamics and management of bacteria.

 This problem can, however, be circumvented by combining, in a single treatment, bacterial viruses that target different receptors on the bacterial cell surface.
 This is a potentially viable strategy since resistance to viruses often leads to deactivation of nutrient transporters and other important functions for the bacterial host.
 Hence resistance to multiple viruses that target different such receptors will likely cause a large fitness cost so that the bacterial host will no longer be competitive in its environment (including the human body).
 This is a key difference to resistance to multiple antibiotics, which comes at a much less pronounced fitness cost, especially because antibiotics are not specific for certain types of bacteria but act broadly also on competitors.

 MIT Hacking Medicine HackathonKaufman Teaching Certificate